anksu2024/GroupMessenger/README.md

 11) Press Enter Key and all other AVDs receive the text.
 Same goes with the other AVD

+TO DO AUTOMATED TESTING (Mac OS):

+1) Use the script "groupmessenger-grading.osx" script given in the Test Script folder to perform the automated testing of the code.

+2) Make sure that "775" permissions are provided to the script.
+To do that use : chmod 755 groupmessenger-grading.osx

+3) Install the App on the AVDs.

+4) Execute the script from its directory using : ./groupmessenger-grading.osx

+5) Watch the MAGIC happen... ;)

 To send in comments or report a bug: sarrafan[at]buffalo[dot]edu